 The many spelling variations in Medieval Scottish names result from the fact that scribes in that era spelled words according to sound.
 Translation too, was an undeveloped science, and many names were altered into complete obscurity.
 Over the years Graysown has been spelled Grierson, Greson, Greyson, Grayson, Greirson and others.

 Early Notables of the Graysown family (pre 1700)

 Notable amongst the family at this time was John Grierson or Grisson (died 1564?), a Scottish Dominican who is believed to have been from the family of Grierson of Lag in Dumfriesshire; Sir Robert...
-Another 34 words (2 lines of text) are included under the topic Early Graysown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Graysown family to Ireland

 Some of the Graysown family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Graysown family

 To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North America.
 Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
 Many ancestors of these Scots have recovered their lost national heritage in the 20th century through Clan organizations and Scottish historical societies.
 Among the settlers to North America were: William Grayson who settled in Wilmington N.C. in 1804; James Grierson settled in New Jersey in 1685; John and Jane Grierson settled in Charles Town [Charleston], South Carolina in 1774..